 Does this page answer your questions about Centura Health Progressive Care Center?

 This facility's next best category was nursing, but even there it received a grade of just D. This is still a well below average grade.
 Nursing scores are based largely on quantity of nursing care available.
 This facility offered just 0.3 hours of nursing care per patient daily.
 Finally, we also looked at some nursing quality measures in computing our nursing ratings.
 This facility fared well when it comes to avoiding major falls and pressure ulcers.
 We consider these metrics to be reliable indicators of the quality of nursing care.

 Long-term Care Quality

-The next category we graded was long-term care.
-This nursing home was given a bottom of the barrel grade of F in this area.
-Facilities that receive this type of score in long-term care likely don't provide the kind of consistent 24/7 care that some other nursing homes offer.
-After considering the amount of care provided by nurses aids and other staff, we turned to the nursing home's vaccination statistics.
-Candidly, we were a bit concerned this nursing home vaccinated 57.068066 percent of its residents against pneumonia, which is significantly below average.
-To our surprise, this place actually fared well at keeping its patients out of the hospital.
-Indeed, it had only 0.01 hospitalizations per 1,000 long-term resident days.
-This was its best score in this category.
+The final category we graded is long-term care, in which this facility received a bottom of the barrel score in this area as well.
+Unfortunately, we gave it an F in this category, which is definitely a major disappointment.
+When nursing homes receive a grade in this range in this category it typically means the facility didn't perform well in our quality measures relating to patient care.
+Once we assessed the quantity of care provided by nurses aids and other staff, we next considered the nursing home's vaccination statistics.
+Unfortunately, this nursing home vaccinated only 49.456524 percent of its residents for pneumonia.
+To our surprise, this place actually fared well at keeping its residents out of the hospital.
+In fact, it had only 0 hospitalizations per 1,000 long-term resident days.
+This is its best feature in this category.